 On macOS, certain parts of the file system are unavailable by default, even if you are the administrator.
-By enabling the root user, you’ll gain read and write privileges to the entire file system.
+But if you enable the root user on your Mac, you’ll gain read and write privileges to the entire file system.
 You can even access files of another user’s account – perfect if you forget your username or password, or if an ex-employee leaves your business without sharing the login details for their company-issued laptop.

 By enabling root user, you’ll have full control over your Mac.
 While this can be handy for advanced users, it’s also far easier to damage your Mac.
 Apple is fully aware of this and has disabled root access by default.
 Follow along with this tutorial to learn how to enable the root user on macOS.

 You can enable root access via your Mac’s Terminal.
 To launch the Terminal, open a new Finder window and navigate to “Applications -> Utilities.”

 In the Terminal window, type the following command